bigdataethics/RawSite/content/tutorial/HugoBlog-Github.md

 * Create a \<BLOG\> repository on Github.
 This repository will contain Hugo's content and other source files.
 * Create a \<USERNAME\>.github.io repository.
 This repository will hold the fully rendered version of the Hugo website.
 The <USERNAME> should be the same username you used to create the Github account.
 * Substitute \<BLOG\> and \<USERNAME\> with proper literals in all the commands.
-* Instructions for downloading and installing Hugo can be found at https://gohugo.io/getting-started/installing/#windows
+* Download Hugo.
+Instructions for downloading and installing Hugo can be found at https://gohugo.io/getting-started/installing/#windows
+* Add the 'Hugo\bin' folder to the PATH.

 Directory Structure: